 SOAS has a fully integrated ‘Study Abroad’ programme for both undergraduates and postgraduates, where students can study at the School for either the Fall or Spring semester or a full academic year as part of their degree at another university.
 More information and an application form can be found on the Semester Abroad pages or please contact email@example.com.

-SOAS offers a range of scholarships, bursaries and awards to support students, including 11 SOAS Masters scholarships for £14, 670, which is open to any Masters student studying full-time.
+SOAS offers a range of scholarships, bursaries and awards to support students.
 A number of scholarships are also provided by the University of London, the British Government and other external organisations, for a list please visit scholarships and bursaries.

 If you apply for a visa before you arrive in the UK then you should be eligible to work part-time or volunteer during your programme of study.
 This visa will allow you to work part-time during the term (up to 20 hours a week) and any number of hours during the vacations.
 However, you should check before you apply for a job that your visa will allow you to do this particular kind of work.